ctu-geoforall-lab-projects/dp-tethal-2018-gisquick-doc/user-manual/time-support.rst

 visible in the same time.
 E. g. one layer displaying map features over one hour and second over one year.
 Filtering this two layers together using one time slider would ignore layer with shorter time extend.
-That is why only time layers with same time attribute may be displayed in the same time.
+That is the reason why only time layers with same time attribute may be displayed in the same time.
 In case `All visible layers` contains different time attribute.
 User have to specify one in displayed dropdown menu.

 .. figure:: ../img/time-attribute-dropdown.png